 A topic that I am going to spend time discussing on this blog is apologetic methodology.
-The debate concerning apologetic method is important because it involves how we communicate the Gospel in a culture of radical secularism, rampant unbelief, and moral relativism.
-The method I plan on arguing in favor of and utilizing in my apologetic endeavors is the traditionalist classical method of Thomism.
+The debate surrounding apologetic method is important because it involves how we communicate the Gospel in a culture of radical secularism, rampant unbelief, and moral relativism.
+The method I plan on arguing in favor of and utilizing in my apologetic endeavors will be what I call Seraphic Orthodox Methodology; which is a neo-Patristic articulation of the traditionalist classical method perfected by the Scholastics, especially that of Thomistic natural theology.

 A competing apologetic method that is quite problematic is Van Tillian Presuppositionalism.
 This method is popular among various reformed theological circles and reduces all apologetic endeavors to the doctrine of Sola Scriptura.